sdocio/NER-experiments/0-crf/README.md

 ## Use the generated model

-You can use the generated model with new texts. `predict_crf.py` expects a file with text already tokenized in columns (one token per line).
+You can use the generated model with new texts. `predict_crf.py` can process a text file, and it relies on `spacy` for the tokenization.

 **Example**

 ```
-Mi
-amigo
-Juan
-visitó
-la
-ciudad
-de
-Santiago
-este
-año
-.

-El
-Ministerio
-de
-Industria
-y
-Competitividad
-financia
-el
-proyecto
-.
+Mi amigo Juan visitó la ciudad de Santiago este año.
+El Ministerio de Industria y Competitividad financia el proyecto.
 ```

 ```
-python3 predict_crf.py -m crf-model test.txt
+❯ python3 predict_crf.py -m crf-model -s es_core_news_lg test.txt
 ```

 ***Results***